-2. Is there a way to mitigate the risks of uncertainty?
+2. Is there a way to knock the edge of the risks of uncertainty?

-Takeaway One: Any creative endeavor for entrepreneurial gain is high risk.
+I. Creative endeavors for entrepreneurial gain are high risk.

-Producing and delivering culturally impactful and creative outputs to bring to market is largely distinct from traditional industry sects like: finance, health, hospitality, and manufacturing.
+Producing and delivering cultural impact/high creative concepts to market is largely distinct from many traditional concepts like: finance, health, hospitality, and manufacturing.
 The distinction being, the risks are very high.
 This is a result of the uncertainty surrounding if the outside world will value the creative or cultural work.
 Plainly, ” Will people covet or want to buy it”.
 There can be very little indication of transactional demand.

-2. When a creative project has commercial success it can rarely be properly explained, which makes duplicating the success and planning harder.
+#2.
+When a creative project has commercial success it can rarely be properly explained; which makes duplicating the success and planning again harder.

-Final Takeaway: 4 Approaches To Confronting the Uncertainty of Success
+III.
+4 Approaches For Creatives To Confront the Uncertainty

-1. Allocating or sharing risks.
-This is important to the production of creative outputs for capital gains.
+Collaboration, partnerships, pooling, ect can be an under-appreciated tactic to confront uncertainty.
 When able, ask for help.
-Build a tribe/team/contractor outsources that are in agreement about the creative vision, or will accept lesser input in the execution to share in the production or risks.
+Build a tribe, team, or contractor outsource that can agree to the creative vision, or will accept lesser input in the execution to share in the production to reduce the market risks.

-Note: It is very important that you know your autonomy limits as a creative.
-Some creatives desire autonomy over their parts in your vision, and some won’t.
-Know where you are flexible and know where you are not, so roles and responsibilities can be clearly formed for a mutual agreement.
+Note: It is very important to know your autonomy limits as a creative.
+Some creatives desire autonomy over their parts in a vision, and some won’t.
+Know where you are flexible and know where you are not, so roles and responsibilities can be clearly discussed.

-2. Research, pre-testing, validation.
-These tools can be used to merit/gauge an adoptable interest only.
-They shouldn’t be used to gauge the extent to which an audience will value or purchase the offering; or to predict the success of the project.
+These tools can be used to merit/gauge interest only.
+These tools shouldn’t be used to gauge the extent to which an audience will value or purchase the offering; or to predict the success of the project.

 3. Create in stages.